DEAR allows you to define manufacturing processes for a single finished product or for multiple finished products at a time.

 Our final steps involve more quality control and manufacturing operations, resulting in our final finished product, Ripened cheese.
 10kg of Ripened cheese is produced.

-In the Finished Product Yield section, we can see how the costs are calculated differently depending on the cost allocation method.
+In the Finished Product Output section, we can see how the costs are calculated differently depending on the cost allocation method.

 Sales value method: